charlpcronje/mc.admin.cronje.me/docs/README.md

 - `realtime` (realtime theme, if 05:00 - 17:00, it will change to light theme, otherwise dark)

-We have state `theme.current`, this state return `light` or `dark` theme. basically it's process from `theme.setting`. dont change theme with this state.
+We have state `theme.current`, this state return `light` or `dark` theme. basically it's process from `theme.setting`. don't change theme with this state.
 ### Localization
 Localization is a plugin that allows you to switch between languages. this lib in :